tzmanics/serverless-angular-workshop/walkthroughs/build-and-deploy/README.md

 ## What is Angular Universal

-When we talk about serverless Angular, Universal is often brought up.
+When we talk about serverless Angular, Angular Universal is often brought up.
 [Angular Universal](https://angular.io/guide/universal) is Angular's technology used to render applications on the server instead of in the browser.
 Usually you also have to spin up a server but Netlify has created a build plugin that redirects all the rendering through a serverless function.
 The server-side rendering just became serverless!
 Serverless-side rendering?
 Let's not make that a new term, confusing inception.

 > Angular Universal also has allows you to prerender your application by just running one command.
 We won't cover it today but I wanted to note it since it is a very beneficial feature for performance.
 [Here's a post I wrote all about it!](https://www.netlify.com/blog/2021/02/08/pre-rendering-with-angular-universal/)